shaharsol/pingpointnpm/README.md

 })
 ```

-You can also add a callback:
+You can also add a callback to confirm the ping was successful:
 ```js
 var pingpoint = require('pingpoint');